This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bitter or acid taste in your mouth

-- Trouble or difficulty swallowing
+- Trouble swallowing or pain with swallowing

 - Frequent burping or hiccups